 #5 Take advantage of the benefits that age brings

-With the years come benefits for those older than certain ages.
-For example, discounts for people over 55, 60 or 65 years old.
+With the years, come benefits for those older than a certain age.
+For example, discounts for people over 55, 60, or 65 years old.
 Be proud of your wisdom and experience and take advantage of these opportunities to save in areas such as health and entertainment, among others.

 You already have an idea of some of the decisions you can make now to positively impact your financial health in the future.
 Happy debt-free retirement!